vkeshari/cricket_ratings/README.md

 'player_aggregates_ratio.py'
 Aggregates each player's ratings over the specified time period, calculates their rating's ratio vs the top rated player, then groups the players into bins by their rating ratio.

+'top_by_ratio.py'
+Aggregates each player's ratings over the specified time period, calculates their rating's ratio vs the top rated player, groups the players into bins by their rating ratio, and then ranks the players by aggregation window counts where the player appears in bins of decreasing order of ratio values (the ratio values are cutoffs for medals).